Last updated: May 2026

 Introduction

 Database migrations can be complex and time-consuming, especially when moving data between different database management systems like MySQL and PostgreSQL.
-Each system has its own data types, syntax, and performance characteristics that need to be carefully considered during the migration process.s
+Each system has its own data types, syntax, and performance characteristics that need to be carefully considered during the migration process.

 What is Sling?